Sanctions and Outcomes

 - Social Probation: A status, imposed for a specific period of time, in which students or student organizations are barred from or limited in engaging in, participating in, hosting, or sponsoring social events (formal or informal) or other non-academic activities.
 The purpose of social probation is to allow students to reflect on creating and sustaining socially responsible environments and behaviors and to demonstrate the ability to abide by community standards and expectations.
 The precise parameters of social probation may vary depending on the circumstances and will be specified in writing.

-- Warning: Formal notice that a student’s actions violated a University rule or policy and that further misconduct, or any other violation of a University rule or policy, may result in more serious disciplinary action.
+- Warning: Formal notice that a student’s actions violated a University rule or policy, that such actions are no acceptable in our community, and that further misconduct, or any other violation of a University rule or policy, may result in more serious disciplinary action.
 Students are thus expected to reflect upon their decisions and to be mindful of how their future choices and actions may impact themselves, others and the University community.

 - Fines: Monetary penalties imposed for violations.